derekurban2001/GenerationalGame/README.md

 # CPSC233Project
-#This is a fake digimon game
+#This is a fake pokemon game
+#sup boys